vzaccaria/camus-bench/docs/usage.md

 Commands:
     service-time            measure service time (back-to-back requests)
     distribution            measure response time
-    collect                 collect several json measurements into a single one

 Arguments:
     FILES                   files to be collected
     DATA                    files with request payload

 Description:

-    The following are the arrival rate distributions available:
+    The following arrival rate distributions are available:

     - 'fixed': arrivals occur at fixed regular intervals (uses the parameter LAMBDA to specify the rate).